 In this case, the owner would be the grantor and the grantee.

-These trusts will hold your assets for your family.
+These trusts will hold your real property for your family.

 In this example, you would be the grantor and the trust would be the grantee.

 You can quitclaim property into a trust.